tom-wilmott/Excel-Project/Premier League 24-25 Dashboard/README.md

 ### Scoring System

-The key challenge of the scoring system was ensuring scores were compariable between players in different positions.
+The key challenge of the scoring system was ensuring scores were comparable between players in different positions.
 To address this I created 5 subscores that incorported different elements of football, which could then be used to create an overall score.

 These were: